jzeng9/ambassador-envoy/README.md

 The [`BUILD`](BUILD) file introduces a new Envoy static binary target, `envoy`, that links together the new filter and `@envoy//source/exe:envoy_main_lib`.
-The `echo2` filter registers itself during the static initialization phase of the Envoy binary as a new filter.
+The `extauth` filter registers itself during the static initialization phase of the Envoy binary as a new filter.